lijichang/lijichang.github.io/_pages/about.md

 ---

 > ### Short Bio
-> -  Dr. Jichang Li will join [SYSU-HCP Lab](https://www.sysu-hcp.net/), as a tenure-track associate professor and a supervisor for PhD and master students, at the School of Computer Science and Engineering, Sun Yat-sen University.
+> -  Dr. Jichang Li will join [SYSU-HCP Lab](https://www.sysu-hcp.net/), as a tenure-track associate professor and a supervisor for Ph.D. and master students, at the School of Computer Science and Engineering, Sun Yat-sen University.
 He also currently serves as an Assistant Researcher at the Research Institute of Multiple Agents and Embodied Intelligence, Pengcheng Laboratory, under the leadership of [Prof. Liang Lin](http://www.linliang.net/) (IEEE Fellow).
-Previously, he earned his PhD of computer science at [The University of Hong Kong (HKU)](https://www.hku.hk/), supervised by [Prof. Yizhou Yu](https://i.cs.hku.hk/~yzyu/) (ACM/IEEE Fellow), and maintained close collaboration with [Prof. Guanbin Li](http://guanbinli.com/).
-He received his MEng in Computer Technology from South China University of Technology, advised by [Prof. Si Wu](https://scholar.google.com.hk/citations?user=RtkXrnwAAAAJ&hl=en) and [Prof. Zhiwen Yu](https://scholar.google.com/citations?user=uawKm4wAAAAJ&hl=en).
+Previously, he earned his Ph.D. of computer science at [The University of Hong Kong (HKU)](https://www.hku.hk/), supervised by [Prof. Yizhou Yu](https://i.cs.hku.hk/~yzyu/) (ACM/IEEE Fellow), and maintained close collaboration with [Prof. Guanbin Li](http://guanbinli.com/).
+He received his M.Eng. degree in Computer Technology from South China University of Technology, advised by [Prof. Si Wu](https://scholar.google.com.hk/citations?user=RtkXrnwAAAAJ&hl=en) and [Prof. Zhiwen Yu](https://scholar.google.com/citations?user=uawKm4wAAAAJ&hl=en).
 >
 >
 > 🔬 **<span style="color:black; font-size: 15px; "> We focus on cutting-edge research in Computer Vision and Machine Learning, with particular interests in:  </span>**